GitbookIO/theme-api/README.md

 # GitBook API Theme

 Theme for using GitBook to publish an API documentation.

-This theme works perfectly with search plugins (as the default one or algolia).
+This theme works perfectly with search plugins (like [the default plugin](https://github.com/GitbookIO/plugin-search) or [algolia](https://github.com/GitbookIO/plugin-algolia)).

 ![Screenshot](img/theme-api.png)